Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 Just note that, although the iPhone 13 line could house a larger battery than the iPhone 12, it's possible that the boost in battery size will not directly translate to longer battery life, since battery life isn't the same as battery capacity.

+In a recent investor report, spotted by 9to5Mac, Kuo says the iPhone 13 Pro and iPhone 13 Pro Max will be available in 1TB storage, while the iPhone 13 and iPhone 13 Mini will be available in 128GB, 256GB and 512GB options.
+If this rumor becomes a reality, this would mean the 64GB storage (previously offered for the iPhone 12) will not be an option for the iPhone 13.

-We won't know exactly how the four upcoming iPhone 13 models compare until Apple unveils the new smartphone next week.
+We won't know exactly how the four upcoming iPhone 13 models compare until Apple unveils the new smartphone.
 But, if you're itching for the latest on the tech giant's new iPhone, you can take a look at the iPhone 13 release date and our iPhone 13 wishlist.
-You can also check out what the main differences are between each iPhone 12 model, how the rumored iPhone 13 specs compare with the iPhone 12, and how to download the iOS 15 beta today.
+You can also check out what the main differences are between each iPhone 12 model, how the rumored iPhone 13 specs compare with the iPhone 12 and how to download the iOS 15 beta today.

 iPhone 13, 13 Mini, 13 Pro and 13 Pro Max rumored specs